 - You may find it useful to talk to one of our Careers Consultants in our Quick Query service to help with your preparation

-- Watch a streamed DVD on interview preparation ‘Why Ask Me That?’ from our secure resources section
+- Watch the Making an impact DVD on interview preparation from our downloadable resources section

 Employers use presentations to check how well you prepare, how you communicate to an audience, your ability to think on your feet and, most importantly, how well you can maintain interest.
 If the job requires an element of public speaking then it is even more important that you succeed in this task.